-This subject deals with concrete approach, which allows the church to actively pursue social welfare practice through creative convergence based on reinterpretation of social welfare from Christian perspective.
+This subject deals with a concrete approach, which allows the church to actively pursue social welfare practice through creative convergence based on reinterpretation of social welfare from Christian perspective.

-SW545 Welfare Mission Strategy and Research Methodology (3 credits)
+SW544 Welfare Mission Strategy and Practice (3 credits)

-Students can acquire strategy and technique for welfare mission practice, learn basic principles of various research methods, and means to apply them from the welfare mission perspective.
+Students can learn strategies and techniques for welfare mission practice and learn basic principles of various research methods and how to apply them from the welfare missionary perspective.